DannyMyles/Delani_studio/README.md

 # Delani_studio
 [Check it out](https://github.com/DannyMyles/Delani_studio)
  ## Description.
-To implement bootstrap,jQuery and Jvascript, we were given Delani_studion to practise with at Moringa school.Learning these concepts is one of the most interesting things as a developer.
+To implement bootstrap,jQuery and Jvascript, we were given Delani_studion project to practise with at Moringa school.Learning these concepts is one of the most interesting things as a developer.
 ## Author
 >Danny Myles